 We will do everything possible to ensure your comfort on the day of surgery.
 You will receive a sedative to relax and then a local anesthetic will be administered to ensure a pain free surgical experience.
 You may be scheduled for either a strip harvest surgery or follicular unit extraction (FUE) procedure.
 The course of the day will differ slightly between the two methods of graft harvest.
 With either method you’ll receive a lunch and in the afternoon while the grafts are implanted you can just rest, channel surf cable TV or watch a movie.
 The length of the surgery will vary depending on the number of grafts needed, the harvest method utilized and patient variables which may make the process go slowly or more quickly.
 In general it is best to plan that the surgery will end between 4:00 pm and 6:00 pm (some cases may take longer).
 If you plan on flying out the evening of surgery please plan accordingly.
-Schedule a free consultation with Dr. Harris to find out more about your unique case.
+Schedule a personalized consultation with Dr. Harris to find out more about your unique case.

 The donor area will be prepared by cutting the hair on the strip to be removed to about ½ inch while rest of the hair is left at its normal length.
 The sedative and anesthetic will be administered and the donor strip will be removed and the donor area sutured with stitches that will dissolve on their own in 2-3 weeks.
 The surgical staff will then dissect the grafts from the donor strip and Dr. Harris will create the sites where the grafts are to be implanted.
 These sites will dictate how the hair will grow, angles, directions, density, and irregularity/naturalness of the frontal hairline.
 Once all the sites have been made the surgical team will implant the grafts.